emdipressi/DH150-A8/Assignment08/README.md

     <td><img src="9interactions.png" height="500px"></td>
   </tr>
   <table>

 ### Low-fidelity Prototype:
 This type of user research is very important.
-Mapping out exactly how a website will function is an integral step in creating a website that will be functional to the user.
-Low fidelty prototyping and wire flows are essential in testing how screens will work and how the user will use them.
-Getting in touch with the user and testing the flows brings up issues that may not have been noticed before, but now after observing how a viewer uses the screen can help improve usability.
-[Read more ...](https://github.com/emdipressi/DH150-Assignment06)
+Mapping out exactly how a website will function is an integral step in creating a webiste that will be functional to the user.
 ### High-fidelity Prototype:
 The high-fidelity prototype is the last step in this process of usability testing, user study, design, and low-fidelity prototyping.
 The purpose of this high-fidelity prototype is to visually test how the website will look and function.
 It can test the color, size, placement, and overall organization of the webpage before being programmed as a live site.
 My high fidelity prototype is for weather.gov.
 The tasks that are functional on this prototype are searching for the hourly weather for a specific location, checking the drought conditions for a current location, and searching for fire watch/warning information, and to navigate back to the homepage.
 [Read more ...](https://github.com/emdipressi/DH150-Assignment07-HighFidelity)